GarrettDenney1/Syringe-Rack-3D-Print/README.md

 I've also included a design with normal numbering, up to 28 slots, and a blank desing with no numbers at all.

-The shape of each slot was designed to fit a 1mL [BD brand]([url](https://www.bd.com/en-us/products-and-solutions/products/product-page.309628)https://www.bd.com/en-us/products-and-solutions/products/product-page.309628) syringe.
+The shape of the slots was designed to fit a 1mL BD Brand Leur-Lok syringe.